-When you have been married for a long time, you might think certain thing are “just the way it is”.
-You might even compare others marriage to yours and think “were not that bad” or “I wish we were more like them”.
-The truth is, ALL marriages have problems…
+When you have been married for a long time, you might think certain thing is “just the way it is”.
+You might even compare your marriage to others and tell yourself “were not that bad” or “I wish we were more like them”.
+The truth is, ALL marriages have problems… even healthy marriages.

 What if I told you there are things that are common in all marriages… They could lead to divorce if couples do not identify and rectify these issues right away.